-The Prevent Duty and Promoting British Values from 1 July 2015 required that all schools, registered early years childcare providers and registered later years childcare providers are subject to a duty under section 26 of the Counter Terrorism and Security Act 2015, in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".
+The Prevent Duty and Promoting British Values from 1 July 2015 required that all schools, registered early years childcare providers and registered later years childcare providers are subject to a duty under section 26 of the Counter Terrorism and Security Act 2015, in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism"1.
 Under Section 26 we are required to:

-- know about and identify early indicators in children, staff and others associated with the pre-school; - develop the confidence to challenge and intervene; - assess the risk of our children being drawn into terrorism and terrorist ideology; - have clear protocols and keep records; and - be monitored by Ofsted in how we exercise these duties.
+- know about and identify early indicators in children, staff and others associated with the Out of School Club; - develop the confidence to challenge and intervene; - assess the risk of our children being drawn into terrorism and terrorist ideology; - have clear protocols and keep records; and - be monitored by Ofsted in how we exercise these duties.

-Under the Equality Act 2010, which underpins standards of behavior and incorporates both British and universal values, St Joseph's Pre-school has a legal obligation not to directly or indirectly discriminate, harass or victimize those with protected characteristics.
+Under the Equality Act 2010, which underpins standards of behaviour and incorporates both British and universal values, St Joseph's Out of School Club has a legal obligation not to directly or indirectly discriminate, harass or victimize those with protected characteristics.
 We make reasonable adjustments to procedures, criteria and practices to ensure that those with protected characteristics are not at a substantial disadvantage.
-As we are in receipt of public funding we also have a public sector equality duty to eliminate unlawful discrimination, advance equality of opportunity, foster good relations and publish information to show compliance with the duty.